kiblik/DefectDojo-Inc-Documentation/proprietary_plugins/smart_upload.md

 ---
 title: "Smart Upload"
-description: "A smarter way to import scans to Defect Dojo."
+description: "A smarter way to import scans to DefectDojo."
 draft: false
 weight: 2
 ---

 ## Smart Upload

-Smart upload is an enhanced version of the existing import scan functionality within Defect Dojo.
-Smart upload works by automatically assigning findings to existing products within Defect Dojo, using previously affected endpoints that have already been imported as a way to make a match.
+Smart upload is an enhanced version of the existing import scan functionality within DefectDojo.
+Smart upload works by automatically assigning findings to existing products within DefectDojo, using previously affected endpoints that have already been imported as a way to make a match.

 If no existing engagement is found under a given product such that an appropriate match can be made, a new engagement will be created.
 If any of the newly imported findings do not find an endpoint that match any existing products, the findings are given a unique type of _Unassigned Findings_.
 The user can then assign these _Unassigned Findings_ to an existing product, create a new product where they should be stored, or simply delete the newly imported finding altogether.